open-language/en-wordnet/README.md

 ## Credits

 - [TJ Holowaychuk](https://github.com/tj) for showing us how to use black and white beautifully to create the image on the top of the readme.
 Inspiration from [apex/up](https://github.com/apex/up)
+- [Princeton Univerysity's Wordnet](https://wordnet.princeton.edu/) for bringing so much sanity in the world